justaCasualCoder/Zoneminder-Install-Guide/README.md

 ```
 sudo chmod +x ZoneminderInstallGUI.sh
 ```
-When you run the GUI it will automattically make the other files required executable
+When you run the GUI it will automatically make the other files required executable